zxeenu/heavy-telegram-bot/README.md

 ### Key features

 - Associating logs with correlation IDs handling using `contextvars`
-- Compute time taken for event to be received into Gateway and dispatched out of Gateway
+- Computes time taken for event to be received into Gateway and dispatched out of Gateway
+- Speeds up user response by reusing videos and audios already uploaded to Telegram if available via a Redis hashmap

 #### Rate limiting (🚧 PLANNED)